Meetpatel2511/Mojito-Awwards/README.md

 Visit https://mojito-awwards-dvte.vercel.app/ to view the application.

 🛠 Built With

-• Next.js: A React framework for building static and dynamic websites.
+• React.js: For building reusable and dynamic components.
+• GSAP (GreenSock Animation Platform): For high-performance animations.
 • Tailwind CSS: A utility-first CSS framework for rapid UI development.
 • Vercel: Deployment platform for frontend frameworks and static sites.

 📧 Contact
 For inquiries or feedback, reach out to:
 • Email:mp4297965@gmail.com
 • Live website-link:https://mojito-awwards-dvte.vercel.app/